seiyria/bootstrap-slider/README.md

 ================
 A "fork" of bootstrap-slider found on http://www.eyecon.ro/ originally by Stefan Petre.

+Want to use this with Rails?
+[Check it out!](https://github.com/stationkeeping/bootstrap-slider-rails)

 Examples
 ========
 You can see all of our API examples [here](http://seiyria.github.io/bootstrap-slider/).